Ovid/git-workflow/README.md

 ## Checking Out a Branch

+We recommend all work being done on a new branch that is not the "primary" branch.
+Thus, from your primary branch:

+    git checkout -b my-shiny-new-branch

-We assume that branches are _usually_ per ticket.
+Optionally, if you are using github, we assume that branches are _usually_ per ticket.
 You can manually create a branch, but we tend not to.
 Instead, if you have been assigned (or taken) github issue 5738, with the title "Rework reputation to handle faction conflict", you run the following command:

     git hub 5738